Acenhauer/opensauce-selgp-webdriver/README.md

-Sample Selgp Saucelabs Tests project
+Sample Selgp Saucelabs Webdriver Tests
 ---

-In order to run the tests from this repo, you will need to install [Apache Maven](http://maven.apache.org), and Appium (according to the Appium [installation instructions](https://github.com/appium/appium).
+In order to run the tests from this repo, you will need to install [Apache Maven](http://maven.apache.org), and WebDriver.
 Checkout this repo from Github

     git clone git@github.com:guillemhs/opensauce-selgp.git